Andrea Voßhoff: Provenance and early years

-Andrea Astrid Voßhoff was born into a family of waterways workers in the little town of Haren in northern Germany, close to the Dutch border.
+Voßhoff was born into a family of waterways workers in the little town of Haren in northern Germany, close to the Dutch border.
 The area in which she was born was traditionally Protestant, but slightly more than a decade before her birth, through a combination of industrial scale ethnic cleansing and various local factors, the region had, like much of western Germany, become more evenly balanced in respect of the Protestant-Catholic mix.
-Andrea Voßhoff herself is registered as a Roman Catholic.
+Voßhoff herself is registered as a Roman Catholic.

 She attended secondary school in Meppen, passing the "Abitur" (school final exams) in 1977, which opened the way to university-level education.
 Between 1977 and 1979 she studied Jurisprudence at the University of Münster.
-The was followed by a year as a foreign (non-Swiss) student at the University of Lausanne.
+This was followed by a year as a foreign (non-Swiss) student at the University of Lausanne.
 After that she went on to work as a lawyer, initially as a trainee and later as a notary.
 She passed her Level 1 and Level 2 national law exams in 1984 and 1987.
 She was now qualified to work as a fully qualified lawyer in her own practice, which she did between 1988 and 1991.

 By 1991 she had acquired a husband.
 That year the two of them relocated to Rathenow, a small town a short distance to the west of Berlin.
 Peter-Michael Voßhoff also has a legal background.
 In Rathenow he opened a Notary's office.
 Andrea Voßhoff was employed as his office manager between 1991 and 1998.
 The marriage remained childless.

 CDU

-Andrea Voßhoff had been not quite 30 in 1986, when she joined a political party.
+Voßhoff had been not quite 30 in 1986, when she joined a political party.
 She joined the centre-right "Christian Democratic Union" (CDU) which at that time, under the leadership of Dr. Helmut Kohl, was the larger of the two parties sharing power in Germany's governing coalition.
 Between 1997 and 2007 she served as deputy chair for the local party in Havelland.
 Between 1999 and 2005 she was also deputy CDU party chair in the entire state of Brandenburg, which had been reinstated in October 1990 as part of the overall reunification process.

 Between 1996 and 2000 she was, in addition, chair of the Brandenburg section of the party's "Mittelstands- und Wirtschaftsunion" (MIT), a highly influential organisation representing the interests of "Mittelstand" entrepreneurs, the self-employed and freelancers within the party, dedicated both to eulogising the free-market liberalism attributed to the "Wirtschaftswunder chancellor", Ludwig Erhard, and to advancing the current agenda of members within the party.

 Stadtverordnetenversammlung

-Between 2003 and 2013 Andrea Voßhoff was a member of the "Stadtverordnetenversammlung" (town council) of Rathenow.
+Between 2003 and 2013, Voßhoff was a member of the "Stadtverordnetenversammlung" (town council) of Rathenow.
 She was a member of the council committee for finance and budgeting which, from November 2003, she chaired.
 Between 2008 and 2010 she was also a member of the Havelland district council.